 A tough call made tougher because Chorus both owns the copper network and wants to maximise the return it gets on that investment while also encouraging customers on to the UFB fibre network where it is building the lion’s share.

 There’s a fear that customers need to be bribed or otherwise nudged to get them to move from copper to fibre.
 As I said: if that’s necessary, then there’s something wrong with the government’s fibre model.

 New Zealand’s right-wing government which often argues the case for letting markets decide wants to intervene in this case.
 So much for ideological consistency.

 So what’s next?
-Will the government make mobile data more expensive if it decides consumers prefer LTE wireless broadband to fibre?
+Will the government make mobile data more expensive if it decides consumers prefer LTE wireless broadband over fibre?